 All parents and children are fully aware of drug dangers, and are actively working to prevent and address underage drug misuse by spreading awareness and calling out potential misuse when applicable.

 Sometimes tragedy gives birth to goodness.
 We call it hope.
 That is something that we never give up on.

 In early fall 2019, three bright 16-year-old boys from the Seattle area lost their lives to an accidental overdose on fentanyl.

 Those events happened on different days, under different circumstances, but stirred our community to rise up and commit to doing everything possible to prevent another tragedy.

 It helped children and parents to open up about struggles with mental health.
 It surfaced parents’ need for education on fentanyl and for continued awareness of the potential availability of drugs to our youth.

 Parents needed guidance and support on how to address the subject with their kids.

-Parents impacted by the deaths of these loved teens decided to create a non-profit organization with a mission to create awareness of teen drug misuse.
-Earlybird Alliance was born.
+Parents and community leaders impacted by the death of youth decided to create a non-profit organization with a mission to raise awareness of teen drug misuse.
+Earlybird Alliance was founded by Olga Davidov-Beirer and Holly McIntyre supported by secretary Ronda Chin and board members Deanna Trencher and Rachel Rowland.
 It got incorporated with WA state in May 2020 and got its tax-exempt status in August of the same year.

 From the very beginning, Earlybird found great support among the local community.
 Everyone wanted to help.
 Outmark, a local marketing agency in Issaquah, stepped in to name the organization, build the brand, and develop its website.